 - Develop new coping skills and tools to better manage your mood, stress, and problematic ways of thinking (such as cognitive reframing and mindfulness)

-- Address the use of alcohol and/or drugs
+- Address the use of over-dependence on alcohol

 - Explore and improve your relationships and support system

 - Understand the impact of your personal history on your personality development

 - Improve how you make decisions, problem-solve, and manage conflict